Diabolocom-Research/HISI-interface/docs/CustomASRUsingOnlineWhisper.md

 ## Architectural Overview

-The ASR Interface uses a modular, protocol-oriented design with three key components:
+The ASR Interface uses a modular architecture based on the legacy whisper-streaming system with three key components:

-1. **`ASRBase` Protocol (Model Contract)**: This is the foundational interface that your underlying ASR model must implement.
-It defines methods like `transcribe()`, `ts_words()`, etc.
+1. **`ASRBase` Protocol (Backend Contract)**: This is the foundational interface that your underlying ASR model must implement.
+It defines methods like `transcribe()`, `ts_words()`, `segments_end_ts()`, etc. This is the same interface used by the legacy system.

-2. **`ASRProcessor` Protocol (Real-Time Wrapper Contract)**: The server communicates with a real-time "processor" that handles buffering, streaming logic, and state management.
-The `OnlineASRProcessor` class is a ready-to-use implementation.
+2. **`OnlineASRProcessor` (Real-Time Engine)**: The main processor that handles audio buffering, hypothesis stabilization, and buffer management.
+It wraps your ASR backend and provides the real-time processing logic.

-3. **`ModelLoader` Protocol (Factory)**: A dedicated class that knows how to create an instance of your `ASRProcessor`.
+3. **`ModelLoader` Protocol (Factory)**: A dedicated class that knows how to create an `ASRBase` backend and wrap it with `OnlineASRProcessor`.
 The server maintains a registry to find the correct loader based on configuration.

 ## Integration Process

-### Step 1: Ensure Your Model Conforms to ASRBase
+### Step 1: Implement ASRBase Interface

-Your ASR model must implement the following methods:
+Your ASR backend must implement the `ASRBase` interface, which is the same interface used by the legacy whisper-streaming system:

+- `__init__(lan, modelsize, cache_dir, model_dir, logfile)`: Initialize the backend
-- `__init__(...)`: Initialize the model with parameters
+- `load_model(modelsize, cache_dir, model_dir)`: Load the ASR model
 - `transcribe(audio, init_prompt)`: Run transcription on an audio buffer
 - `ts_words(transcription_result)`: Extract word-level timestamps
 - `segments_end_ts(transcription_result)`: Extract segment end times